charlespascoe/vim-serenade/README.md

 git clone https://github.com/charlespascoe/vim-serenade.git ~/.vim/pack/vim-serenade/start/vim-serenade/
 ```

+By default, `vim-serenade` will start automatically when Vim opens, or you can
-To start the plugin and connect to Serenade, use the `SerenadeStart` command.
+use the `SerenadeStart` command.

 ## Configuration